First Meeting with a Potential Investor? Ask These 5 Questions

 Can you help us with our next round?

 Outside of having their own additional capital to invest in your next round you’ll also want to understand how a firm can help you with other investors.
 Try to understand what companies they have helped make introductions for and what % of their portfolio has gone on to raise future capital.
 Don’t be afraid to do your own digging and reach out to founders of companies in the portfolio to understand how the firm helped throughout their fundraising process.

-While they are hundreds of questions you could ask a potential investor we have found that the 5 above will help understand their behavior and decision making process.
-Once you have these answers, it will be easy to go back to the drawing board and (1) decide if you’re ready to enter a 8-10 year relationship and (2) tailor your pitch for future meetings.
+While they are hundreds of questions you could ask a potential investor we have found that the 5 above will help understand their behavior and decision-making process.
+Once you have these answers, it will be easy to go back to the drawing board and (1) decide if you’re ready to enter an 8-10 year relationship and (2) tailor your pitch for future meetings.